Misaka17032/CS2-Bot-Controller/README.md

 # CS2-Bot-Locker

-Metamod:Source plugin.
-Three orthogonal per-slot bot locks:
+CS2-Bot-Locker is a Metamod:Source plugin for Counter-Strike 2 that can lock Bot's Weapon/Aim/All
+It can be installed on win64 clients.

 - **Weapon** — pin a bot to one weapon slot; AI switches are blocked.
-- **Aim** — freeze `CCSBot::Upkeep`; view holds still, AI keeps deciding/moving/shooting.
+- **Aim** — freeze `CCSBot::Upkeep`; view holds still, AI keeps deciding/moving.
-- **All** — freeze both `CCSBot::Update` and `CCSBot::Upkeep`; external code can take over.
+- **All** — freeze both `CCSBot::Update` and `CCSBot::Upkeep`.

-Locks stack and clear independently.
+## Your stars⭐ are my motivation to keep updating

 **Version**: 0.3.0 · **ABI**: 4